 Ruby Sparks is the second film from the husband-wife team of Jonathan Dayton and Valerie Faris.
 The two previously made their debut feature with the enormous indie breakout hit of Little Miss Sunshine (2006).
 Before that both had notable careers in music video for artists such as Paula Abdul, Janet Jackson, Oasis, R.E.M. and Smashing Pumpkins – yes, they directed the clip for the Pumpkins Tonight Tonight (1996) that homaged Georges Melies’ A Trip to the Moon (1902).
 Subsequent to this, they went on to make the Billie Jean King film Battle of the Sexes (2017).

 Ruby Sparks is a venture into meta-fiction, a sub-genre of fantasy that deals with the blurring of lines between fiction and reality – featuring either characters entering into or emerging from the worlds of books or movies, or peculiar mirrorings between the two such as the author/filmmakers winding themselves or the process of writing into a text.
-Variations on the idea of a fictional character coming to life have been used before in other works such as Je Tu Il (1981), I, Madman (1989), Blackeyes (1989), In the Mouth of Madness (1995), The Strange Case of Sherlock Holmes and Arthur Conan Doyle (2005), Stranger Than Fiction (2006), Written By (2009) and with characters on film and tv in the likes of The Purple Rose of Cairo (1985), Delirious (1991), Last Action Hero (1993), Wes Craven’s New Nightmare (1994), Rubber (2010) and Camera Shy (2012).
+Variations on the idea of a fictional character coming to life have been used before in other works such as Je Tu Il (1981), I, Madman (1989), Blackeyes (1989), In the Mouth of Madness (1995), The Strange Case of Sherlock Holmes and Arthur Conan Doyle (2005), Stranger Than Fiction (2006), Written By (2009) and with characters on film and tv in the likes of The Purple Rose of Cairo (1985), Delirious (1991), Last Action Hero (1993), Wes Craven’s New Nightmare (1994), Rubber (2010), Camera Shy (2012) and Snowflake (2017).
+(For more detail see Meta-Fiction Films).

 Ruby Sparks does nothing particularly original with its central idea that we have not seen in any of the above mentioned.
 What I think made the difference that prevented Ruby Sparks from being a standout film was that it never pushed the central idea beyond the merely amiable.
 Once past the initial set-up, three-quarters of the film plays out as a quirky indie romance without the need for its fantastical premise for the greater part.